robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 	*******************************************
 	*******************************************

+> So, in summary, the server will present the certificate in its keystore to the client.
+The client will use its truststore to validate the server's certificate.
+The client will present its certificate in its keystore to the server, and the server will validate the client certificate's chain using the CA certificate in the server's truststore.

 The `HttpServer` instance can now be created with the `forceSSLAuth` parameter set to `true` (see the `TWO_WAY_SSL` boolean) which will require client certificates.
 The client's `SSLContext` now has both the client truststore and keystore loaded: